scroberts/Running/Readme.md

 3. SE Reviews the request, consults with stakeholders and agrees/disagrees to publishing the ICD.

-4. Once approved, TMT systems engineering updates the Root Repository to include the changes made in each submodule repository.
+4. Once approved, TMT Systems Engineering will update the Root Repository to include the changes made in each submodule repository.
 One this is complete the updated APIs and ICDs can be loaded into the ICD Database using the ingest.sh script.